3. Put the order on hold and confirm it

 Problem: Order reference not unique

-• During step 3 above, when the shop updated the confirmed order with its order reference.
-Again, seQura will respond with 409 Conflict if the order_ref_1 is not unique.
-This case is more complicated than the former since (a) the order is confirmed in the shop with seQura as the payment method and (b) seQura is not able to process the order further.
+• During step 3, when updating the confirmed order with the reference.
+Again, seQura responds with 409 Conflict if not unique.
+This case is more complex: the order is confirmed with seQura as payment method, but seQura can't process it further.

 Order should not be paid with seQura (410)

-• The shopper might have opened another browser tab and completed the order using another payment method.
+• The shopper completed the order via another payment method in a different tab.

-• An item in the cart might no longer be available (for the expected price, or at all).
+• An item is no longer available (or not at the expected price).

-In these cases, the shop should not confirm the order with SeQura, but instead respond to the IPN request with a 410 Gone.
-This will indicate to seQura that the approved credit will not be used and that any down payment should be refunded.
+In these cases, don't confirm the order with seQura.
+Respond to the IPN with 410 Gone.
+This tells seQura the approved credit won't be used and any down payment should be refunded.

 Order cannot be found (404)

-1. There has been a synchronisation delay between the storefront and the shop's backend.
+1. There's a sync delay between your storefront and backend.

-2. The shopper stayed too long in the checkout, and the unconfirmed order has been deleted from the shop.
+2. The shopper stayed too long in checkout and the unconfirmed order was deleted.

-SeQura will retry the IPN request a few times in case it is a synchronisation problem.
-If the 404 persists, seQura will act as if it were a 410.
+seQura retries the IPN a few times for sync issues.
+If the 404 persists, seQura treats it as a 410.

-Due to communication or synchronisation errors, the shop might consider the order confirmed with seQura while SeQura's IPN service sees the order as needing confirmation.
-In this case, the shop should respond with a 409 Conflict which will serve as a signal to seQura to investigate.
+Due to communication or sync errors, your shop might consider the order confirmed while seQura's IPN service sees it as needing confirmation.
+Respond with 409 Conflict to signal seQura to investigate.

 Temporary server problem (5xx)